Brendan-G5/Jeoparday/README.md

 **NEW:** Deployed on Netlify until I implement a backend.
 Link [HERE](https://jeoparday.netlify.app/)

-At the moment the only way to play Jeoparday is to clone this repo on your computer and run from there.
+You can also clone the repositiry on your computer and run from there (why...).
 Use the following commands to do so.

 ```bash
    git clone https://github.com/Brendan-G5/Jeoparday.git